bkpecho/bkpecho/README.md

 <h2>☕ About Me</h2>

-`Greetings,`

-`I'm Bryan, a software engineer focused on crafting high-quality web experiences.
-I'm particularly passionate about contributing to open-source projects, as I believe in the power of collaborative development.`

-`Outside of my professional pursuits, I enjoy playing guitar and spending time with my three dogs.
-These activities provide a welcome balance to my technical work.`
+`Hi, I’m Bryan, a software engineer who loves building clean, reliable, and user-friendly web apps.
+I enjoy tinkering with code, solving tricky problems, and contributing to open-source projects because great things happen when people build together.`

+`When I’m not coding, you’ll probably find me playing guitar or hanging out with my three dogs.
+Both keep me grounded and remind me there’s more to life than just staring at a screen.`

 <h3>🖥️ Technologies and Tools</h3>
 <table>